-At its July 2023 meeting, the Gulf Council's SSC reviewed the results and projections from the SEDAR 81 (2023) stock assessment report, prepared by the Southeast Fisheries Science Center (SEFSC).
+At its July 2023 meeting, the Gulf Council's SSC reviewed the results and projections from the SEDAR 81 (2023) stock assessment report, prepared by the SEFSC.
 SEDAR 81 updated the data from the previous model (SEDAR 28 2013) and calibrated recreational landings to MRIP-FES, which replaced MRIP-CHTS in 2018 (Appendix A).
-SEDAR 81 estimated that Gulf Spanish mackerel is not overfished and not undergoing overfishing as of 2021.
+The Gulf Spanish mackerel stock assessment (SEDAR 81 2023) determined the stock is not overfished and not undergoing overfishing.
+The terminal year of data used in the assessment is 2021.
 The SSC accepted SEDAR 81 as consistent with BSIA.
 The SSC set the OFL for Gulf Spanish mackerel based on SEDAR 81 using a constant catch of 12.074 million pounds (mp) whole weight (ww) for 2025 - 2027, and subsequent years.
-The SSC then set the ABC using the yield at 75% of F30%SPR.
+The SSC then recommended an ABC using the yield at 75% of F{30%SPR}.
 The constant catch ABC for 2025 - 2027 and subsequent years is 9.630 mp ww.
 For the purposes of consistency in regulations, whole weight and landed weight are treated synonymously for Gulf Spanish mackerel.